-A great business hence, does not a great stock make.
+A great business, hence, does not a great stock make.
 Take Cisco Systems for example.
-Cisco Systems as we know supplies infrastructure that powers the internet economy.
+Cisco Systems, as we know, supplies infrastructure that powers the internet economy.
 They are of course not the only ones.
-They have competition but they by far are the biggest of them all.
+They have competition but by far they are the biggest of them all.

 But could you have bypassed that train wreck had you done some basic back of the envelope math?
 Maybe.